 Throughout the decades, people have had different types of experiences at the Cockatoo.
 One can imagine in the 1950s and 60s, date nights in suits and dresses.
+Maybe you danced with one of the many horse jockeys, like Becky did.
 There were countless breakfasts, brunches, lunches and group functions.
 Maybe you rocked out nightly to a local band in the 80s.
 Maybe it was an after dark hot spot when you just started drinking in the 90s.
 What’s great about this story was that it was none of those.
 Rather, it involved a child’s play dates at the Cockatoo Inn.

 Recently, user Cheryl Delacerda reached out to us on Instagram and shared her story.
 She said her mother, Inez, worked at the Cockatoo Inn as a waitress in the 1960s for several years.
 Naturally, she would spend a good amount of time at the Cockatoo.
 And it was there that she met a special friend – none other than the daughter of proprietor, Andrew Lococo.
 According to Cheryl, they often played together at the Lococo home behind the restaurant.